acryptos/docs.acryptos.com/faq.md

 ### 2. Is there a fee on the first Stake?

-* ACS Farms: No. However additional staking/unstaking triggers the harvest and the 0.5 ACS fee (this will be changed soon with the migration to farms v2.).
+* ACS Farms: No. However additional staking/unstaking triggers the harvest (and the 0.03 ACS fee) on the v1 ACS farms (this will be changed soon with the migration to farms v2.).
-  Currently there is a promo and the harvest fee is 0 until 25 Feb 2021.

 * ACSI Farms: No.

 ### 3. What are the withdrawal fees?